 - MSc Operational Research (2001)

 As well as algorithmic game theory, I am interested in automated trading.
 I first got interested via the Penn-Lehman automated trading comptition (PLAT).
 With Ben Veal, we won the May 2005 competition and came second in the December 2004 competition (see here).
 Subsequently, I provided consultancy services on automated trading for proprietary trading firms, such as Marex Spectron and Pyne Trading, developing and implementing automated trading strategies for futures markets.
 I have supervised a PhD student, Keren Dong, jointly with Arctic Lake, a provider of electronic trading solutions; Keren is now working for a fund in Shanghai.
-I am currently a consultant for Stratagem Technologies, looking at automated trading in sports betting markets.
+From the start of 2015 to the end of 2018, I was a consultant for Stratagem Technologies, looking at automated trading in sports betting markets.